Summary of Product Characteristics Updated 28-Apr-2022 | medac GmbH

 2. Complete blood count with differential blood count and platelets.
 Haemopoietic suppression caused by methotrexate may occur abruptly and with apparently safe doses.
 Any profound drop in white-cell or platelet counts indicates immediate withdrawal of the medicinal product and appropriate supportive therapy.
 Patients should be advised to report all signs and symptoms suggestive of infection.
 Patients taking haematotoxic medicinal products (e.g. leflunomide) simultaneously should be monitored closely with blood count and platelets.

-Check of liver-related enzymes in serum: Temporary increases in transaminases to twice or three times of the upper limit of normal have been reported by patients at a frequency of 13-20 %.
-In the case of a constant increase in liver-related enzymes, a reduction of the dose or discontinuation of therapy should be taken into consideration.
+Temporary increases in transaminases to two or three times the upper limit of normal have been reported in patients at a frequency of 13-20 %.
+Persistent elevation of liver enzymes and/or decrease in serum albumin may be indicative for severe hepatotoxicity.
+In the event of a persistent increase in liver enzymes, consideration should be given to reducing the dose or discontinuing therapy.

-Due to its potentially toxic effect on the liver, additional hepatotoxic medicinal products should not be taken during treatment with methotrexate unless clearly necessary and the consumption of alcohol should be avoided or greatly reduced (see section 4.5).
-Closer monitoring of liver enzymes should be exercised in patients taking other hepatotoxic medicinal products concomitantly (e.g. leflunomide).
-The same should be taken into account with the simultaneous administration of haematotoxic medicinal products (e.g. leflunomide).
+Additional hepatotoxic medicinal products should not be given during treatment with methotrexate unless clearly necessary.
+Alcohol consumption should be avoided (see sections 4.3 and 4.5).
+Closer monitoring of liver enzymes should be undertaken in patients concomitantly taking other hepatotoxic medicinal products.

 4. Renal function should be monitored by renal function tests and urinalysis (see sections 4.2 and 4.3).